the-lords-of-the-roombas/laser-tag/report/project2/project2.rst

 - Average task-switching time between a service publisher and a subscriber:
   ~ 47 microseconds.

+We can conclude from this that the base time required to switch context into and out of the kernel is about 30 microseconds.
+The operations in O(1), such as task creation and yielding will never take much more than this time.
-We can conclude from this and the known time complexities of kernel operations that the maximum time spent in the kernel by any operation is probably **upper-bounded by 50 microseconds**.
-This time is important because it is the maximum time that the system does not respond to interrupts.
+There are other operations in O(N), like selecting the next periodic task to run, or publishing over a service, with a linear time dependence on the number of tasks (or service subscribers).
+The time spent in the kernel is important because it is the maximum time that the system does not respond to interrupts.